 Dirt & Gravel Roads Grant

-A grant in the amount of $ 108,060.25 was awarded by the Erie County Conservation District for material and pipe replacement on Storey Road.
+A grant in the amount of $ 143,610.00 was awarded by the Erie County Conservation District for the placement of material on Plum Road and Finn Road.
 The grants are available for designated roads determined to be subject to stream contamination from erosion.
 Driving Surface Aggregate will be applied.
 This material was designed by Penn State and holds together well.
 Project work will start as soon as contracts are awarded.

 The Township will haul the dirt removed from the ditches to your property if you have a signed release form on file.
 The quality of the material is not guaranteed.
 The dirt is hauled to the closest landowner with the easiest access.
 If you are interested in filing a release form, please contact the office.

 No trees can be planted within 25′ from the center of the road.
 This enables the Township to maintain drainage, mow the roadsides, and remove snow effectively.
 Please remove the trees or replant them so that they will not be damaged during mowing or snow removal.
 Also making consideration for the future growth of the trees, it is best to have the trunk of the tree further than 25 feet from the center of the road.
 Snow coming off of the wings of the plow may damage the trees and salt brine may also turn the branches brown.